 - Disruption of talks at the meeting/event or other associated activities organized by SCB.

 *Examples of unacceptable behavior include, but are not limited to inappropriate comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin, or breastfeeding; inappropriate use of nudity and/or sexual images in public spaces or presentations; inappropriate sexual advances or touching; threatening, bullying, harassment (sexual or otherwise), discrimination or stalking of any attendee, speaker, volunteer, sponsor, exhibitor, SCB staff member or service provider.

 - Anyone requested to stop unacceptable behavior is expected to comply immediately.

-Reporting Unacceptable Behavior
+Process for Reporting Unacceptable Behavior

 - Remove yourself from the situation and find a safe space.
 In the case of a medical or criminal emergency, contact event security and/or local emergency response authorities.